405 KAR 16:001. Definitions for 405 KAR Chapter 16.

 (b) An environmental harm is significant if that harm is appreciable and not immediately reparable.

-(100) "Slope" means average inclination of a surface, measured from the horizontal, generally expressed as the ratio of a unit of vertical distance to a given number of units of horizontal distance (e.g., 1v:5h).
-It may also be expressed as a percent or in degrees.
+(101) "Slope" means average inclination of a surface, measured from the horizontal, generally expressed as the ratio of a unit of vertical distance to a given number of units of horizontal distance (such as 1v:5h).
+It can also be expressed as a percent or in degrees.

-(101) "Slurry mining" means the hydraulic breakdown of subsurface coal with drill-hole equipment, and the eduction of the resulting slurry to the surface for processing.
+(102) "Slurry mining" means the hydraulic breakdown of subsurface coal with drill-hole equipment and the eduction of the resulting slurry to the surface for processing.

 (d) "C horizon."
 The deepest layer of soil profile.
 It consists of loose material or weathered rock that is relatively unaffected by biologic activity.